 In some parts of the country, it is fast becoming that time of year – haul outs are approaching.
 And in the rest of the country maintenance and repairs demands are always a factor.
 This time of year can be particularly stressful for marinas and yacht clubs alike as they take the necessary steps to ensure their travel lift is prepared for the annual haul out.

-Maintenance on your Boat Slings
+Maintenance on your Slings

 As the demand on your travel lift increases, it is important to address any lingering maintenance issues.
 A critical, but often overlooked aspect of your travel lift is the condition of the synthetic slings (called “boat slings” or “marine slings”) that are part of your travel lift equipment.
-Before the increased demands of haul out season begin to take a toll on your equipment, consider when was the last time you replaced your boat lift slings?
+Before the increased demands of haul out season begin to take a toll on your equipment, consider when was the last time you replaced your travel lift slings?

-When it comes to the condition of your boat lift slings, it is better to be safe than sorry.
+When it comes to the condition of your travel lift slings, it is better to be safe than sorry.
 Unsure if your slings will make it through the haul out and repair season?
 Here are a few things to look for if the condition of your marine slings is worsening:

-Boat Lift Slings Inspection
+Travel Lift Slings Inspection

 Overall condition – Slings can be damaged by cutting, pinching, overloading, etc. Slings should be inspected by a qualified operator prior to each use.
 Old and worn out slings could result in sling failure, making it all the more important for a travel lift operator to be able to identify when a sling needs to be replaced.